ijardillier/netclient-elastic/Readme.md

     <PackageReference Include="prometheus-net.AspNetCore" Version="8.0.0" />
     <PackageReference Include="prometheus-net.AspNetCore.HealthChecks" Version="8.0.0" />

-By default, Prometheus add some application metrics about .Net (Memory, CPU, garbaging, ...).
-As we plan to use APM agent, we don't want Prometheus to add this metrics, so we can suppress them.
-We will also add some static labels to each metrics in order to be able to add contextual information from our application, as we did it for logs.
+By default, Prometheus .Net library add some application metrics about .Net (Memory, CPU, garbaging, ...).
+As we plan to use APM agent, we don't want it to add this metrics, so we can suppress them.
+We will also add some static labels to each metrics in order to be able to add contextual information from our application, as we did it for logs:

     public virtual void ConfigureServices(IServiceCollection services)
     {